gabrielcs/movie-ratings-prediction/README.md

 ## Code Information

 Feel free to browse the Jupyter notebooks in this repository.
+To acquire the data set, follow the docstrings for the scraping functions.
 I used standard Python packages and visualization libraries.
-To acquire the data set, follow the docstrings for the scraping functions.
+To load the Pickle files you might need to use Pandas version 0.19.x.
+Pickle files larger than 100mb were not pushed to this repository since GitHub does not support them.